 Architectural Character Character Elements Key Features Examples Significance Architectural legacy Buildings representing two thousand years of architectural development in close proximity to each other.
 14th century almshouses on Goodramgate; The Guildhall, Merchant Adventurers Hall, The North eastern Railway Headquarters, Yorkshire House.
 Expression of York's history - its important religious and early political role; and its socio-economic and technological development within Britain and Europe Variety The fine grain of urban blocks accommodates a tremendous range of building types from all ages.
 Early timber framed ranges and gabled fronts sit amongst later 18th century and 19th century brick built development.
 Formal Georgian town houses occupy plots adjacent to more ordinary dwellings.
 Churches and churchyards punctuate almost continuous street lines.
 Large guildhalls sit in their own enclaves.
 Few streets have consistent themes, though streets have formed their own identity.
-High degree of articulation through bay windows, window reveals, chimneys, high brick walls, iron railings and decorative artefacts.
-Early 14th century Lady Row Goodramgate, Micklegate House, St Leonard's Place York's architectural Continuity and change have resulted in a rich townscape with formality and informality coexisting.
+High degree of articulation through bay windows, window reveals, chimneys, high brick walls, iron Early 14th century Lady Row Goodramgate, Micklegate House, St Leonard's Place York's architectural Continuity and change have resulted in a rich townscape with formality and informality coexisting.

-Character Key Features Examples Significance Elements Human scale The limits of natural materials Majority of city The absence of and techniques have ensured centre and village post-war high that human scale buildings buildings built rise development predominate.
-Narrow plot as residences, has protected the boundaries assist in developing shops, visual dominance rhythm.
-Where these limits workshops. of the Minster have been exceeded to create Former railway and ensured factories, warehouses, office HQ building sets the survival of blocks, they have simple standard for ground level massing and are clustered on station cluster. views as well as low ground close to the station or 1960s and preserving York's within extra mural compounds.
-1980s insurance unique skyline.
-Even so height is restrained, buildings sit The significance roof-tops acknowledge with reasonably well of this is also modelling or decorative into the urban experiential parapets, and facades have a landscape for visitors and level of detailed consideration. residents.
+Architectural Character Character Elements Key Features Examples Significance Human scale The limits of natural materials and techniques have ensured that human scale buildings predominate.
+Narrow plot boundaries assist in developing rhythm.
+Where these limits have been exceeded to create factories, warehouses, office blocks, they have simple massing and are clustered on low ground close to the station or within extra mural compounds.
+Even so height is restrained, roof-tops acknowledge with modelling or decorative parapets, and facades have a level of detailed consideration.
+Majority of city centre and village buildings built as residences, shops, workshops.
+Former railway HQ building sets standard for station cluster.
+1960s and 1980s insurance buildings sit reasonably well into the urban landscape The absence of post-war high rise development has protected the visual dominance of the Minster and ensured the survival of ground level views as well as preserving York's unique skyline.
+The significance of this is also experiential for visitors and residents.
 Use of large scale with hierarchy of elements is usually reserved for important buildings

 Character Elements Key Features Examples Significance Craftsmanship Highly skilled craftsmen and artists have benefited from religious and secular patronage through-out York's history.
-Of particular significance are: stained glass, stone carving, carpentry and timber relief work, wrought and cast ironwork, monuments, brasses, bells and public statuary Minster east window, Merchant Adventurer's aisled timber frame, Lutyen's war memorials Highly significan artefacts in international and national context.
+Of particular significance are: stained glass, stone carving, carpentry and timber relief work, wrought and cast ironwork, monuments, brasses, bells and public statuary Minster east window, Merchant Adventurer's aisled timber frame, Lutyen's war memorials Highly significant artefacts in international and national context.
 Focus of research and apprenticeship training.
 Important to retain knowledge skill base and workshops in city centre and local area.